rezaabdullah/data_science_portfolio/disaster_response_pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ### Improvements
 The model is a RandomForest classifier and it takes about couple of hours to train the model.
-Furthermore, if the number of feature i.e. number of tress are more than 150, the training process out of memory.
+Furthermore, if the number of feature i.e. number of trees are more than 150, the training process raise out of memory.
 Since the problem is a multiclass multioutput problem, **Multinomial Naive Bayes** classifier can significantly improve the training performance with comparatively similar model performance.

+### Conclusion
+Since the model will facilitate collaboration among various emergency teams, the higher the precision (higher true positives) the better.
+In addtion, other classification technique may yield better training performance by reducing hours required for training the model.

 ### Required Libraries
 1. Pandas, Sciki-Learn